kwatch/benry-ruby/benry-cmdapp/README.md

 ```

-### Abbreviation of Prefix
+### Abbreviation of Category

-Abbreviation of prefix is a shortcut of prefix.
+Abbreviation of category is a shortcut of category prefix.
-For example, when `b:` is an abbreviation of a prefix `git:branch:`, you can invoke `git:branch:create` action by `b:create`.
+For example, when `b:` is an abbreviation of a category prefix `git:branch:`, you can invoke `git:branch:create` action by `b:create`.

 File: ex31.rb